Skip to main content

 Skip User Reviews

-• Visual clutter can make it hard to track the player's ship and cursor during intense moments, leading to frustration.
+• Visual clutter and difficulty distinguishing the player’s ship and cursor during intense moments can hinder gameplay clarity.

 • gameplay